 The Time Analysis tool gives athletes and coaches the ability to vary Power, Drag, Weight and/or Rolling Resistance for any BBS model run and see the estimated impact to the overall race as well as per segment in real time.

-The Aero Analyzer estimates aerodynamic drag (CdA) from your race or ride files.
+The Race Analytics tool estimates aerodynamic drag (CdA), verifies power meter data, extracts yaw angles, displays weather data and more all from your race or ride files.
 Simply select your bike and course data in the drop downs then upload a recent ride file.

 The Peak Power Chart shows the mean max average power values across different times for the race model.
 When compared to an actual peak power or power duration curve this data can be used to help set any power limitations in the advanced settings section.